Faruk-Ahmed/predictive_group_invariance/README.md

 ```
 Use the `-v` flag when performing validation.

-For `coco` you'll have to create the datasets using the code in `data_makers`, which will require installing the [cocoapi](https://github.com/cocodataset/cocoapi) and downloading the [Places](http://places2.csail.mit.edu/) dataset.
+For `coco` you can create the datasets using the code in `data_makers`, which will require installing the [cocoapi](https://github.com/cocodataset/cocoapi) and downloading the [Places](http://places2.csail.mit.edu/) dataset.
+A sample of generated COCO datasets can be downloaded [here](https://www.dropbox.com/sh/gn99k2pllwoot87/AAAk3nxlbbqvAX8DhA7Dr9Tma?dl=0).

 For example, in the `coco` folder, you could run
 ```